denisgriaznov/MyoArmControl/README.md

 # MyoArmControl
 Research of mechanical control via myoelectrical signals using Myo Armband.

-Student work in Technical University of Liberec
+Student work in Technical University of Liberec (TUL) under supervision of [Dr. Jan Koprnicky, PhD](https://www.fm.tul.cz/personal/jan.koprnicky).
+The work was described in the [master's thesis](Papers/thesis.pdf) and defended at TUL.

+New results were presented in the article for Student Conferense of Faculty of Mechatronics in TUL ([download here](Papers/skfm.pdf)).

 ## Targets